 6 – Children Feel Free to Participate in Hands-On Activities

-By the time children enter school, they’ve probably learned that it’s not always a good idea to get dirty.
+By the time children enter school, they’ve probably learned that they shouldn’t get their fancy new school clothes dirty.
 We believe in upholding the values of our students’ families, but we also believe that hands-on learning is one of the most important aspects of our award winning curriculum and learning environment.
 When our children wear their aprons, they are empowered to participate wholeheartedly in hands-on activities without the fear of getting messy.

 7 – It Establishes an Important Sense of Routine